-Carving out a niche for a reclusive speakeasy in Austin’s flourishing bar scene.
+Carving out a niche for a secluded speakeasy in Austin’s flourishing bar scene.

 Learn the history.

 We started by diving into Josh’s influences for both cocktail making and the space itself.
-Everything from WWII era badges to the earliest 19th century cocktail books influenced our approach.
+Everything from WWII-era pins to the earliest 19th century cocktail books influenced our approach.